olulesi/sei-project-3/README.md

         </div>
 ```

-I also added the hover effect for each card on the explore page to show the name of the space with the number of likes using the before pseudo-element.
+I also added the hover effect for each card on the explore page to show the name for the space with the number of likes using the before pseudo-element.
-In addition to the explore page, I added key frame animations to all the pages the ease the transition onto each page to create a smoother feel to the app
+In addition to the explore page, I added keyframe animations to all the pages the ease the transition onto each page to create a smoother feel to the app

 ```
 // *ANIMATIONS